 - You are connected to the same network and subnet as your PC.

 - In manual input, that you are entering the correct IP address on your PC, it may have more than one.

 - Some software firewalls and routers may interfere with AMD Link’s ability to communicate with your PC.
 So make sure port 58888 is open for business.

-You go to the app Settings section, and you swipe the profile from left to right.
-You will have a few seconds to undo your action if you did this by mistake, but after that, the profile will be deleted.
+Your saved connection profile can become invalid for a number of reasons; most commonly the IP of either your PC or your device has changed at some point.
+In that case, you can go to the app Settings section, and swipe the profile from left to right.
+You will have a few seconds to undo your action, if you did this by mistake but after that, the profile will be deleted.

 Click on the “AMD Link” button and look at the saved profiles; if a device is connected, the indicator beside it will be green.

 You can simply click on the profile that you want to remove, and select “Remove.”